 We appreciate that end users may sometimes wish to reward a project or a project contributor after having had a positive support experience in a project channel and it is great when this results in a donation to the project in question or perhaps a micropayment to the contributor concerned or the purchase of an item from the contributor's wish list.

 Nevertheless, we would urge our users to carry out their own due diligence before entering into financial transactions of any kind and stress that any financial transactions entered into on the freenode network must be undertaken entirely at the user's risk and freenode accepts no liability for any losses incurred as the result of such transactions.

-If you're considering publishing channel logs, think it through.
-The freenode network is an interactive environment.
-Even on public channels, most users don't weigh their comments with the idea that they'll be enshrined in perpetuity.
-For that reason, few participants publish logs.
+If you are considering publishing channel logs, think it through.
+The freenode network is an interactive environment and users may not weigh their comments with the idea that they will be enshrined in perpetuity.

-If you're publishing logs on an ongoing basis, your channel topic should reflect that fact.
-Consider providing a way for users to make comments without logging, and get permission from the channel owners before you start.
-If you're thinking of "anonymizing" your logs (removing information that identifies the specific users), be aware that it's difficult to do it well—replies and general context often provide identifying information which is hard to filter.
+If you are thinking of "anonymizing" your logs (removing information that identifies the specific users), be aware that it's difficult to do it well—replies and general context often provide identifying information which is hard to filter.